Nafisa Ali

-Nafisa Ali (/bn/), is an Indian actress, politician, social activist, and former beauty queen.
+Nafisa Ali (/bn/) is an Indian actress, politician, social activist, and former beauty queen.
 She won the Eve’s Weekly Miss India title and represented India at the Miss International pageant, where she was the second runner-up.
 She earned critical acclaim for her performances in films such as Junoon and Life in a...
 Metro.
 She is also a member of All India Trinamool Congress.

-Early life
+Early and personal life

 Nafisa Ali was born in Kolkata, the daughter of Ahmed Ali, a Bengali man and Philomena Torresan, a woman of Anglo-Indian heritage.
 Nafisa's paternal grandfather, S. Wajid Ali, was a Bengali writer.
 Her paternal aunt (father's sister) was Zaib-un-Nissa Hamidullah, a Pakistani journalist.
 Nafisa is also related to the Bangladeshi freedom fighter and soldier Bir Pratik Akhtar Ahmed.
 Nafisa's mother later moved to Australia.
+She is married to Colonel Ravinder Singh Sodhi, a polo player who won the Arjuna Award.
+After marriage, she chose to stop working and focus on their children: daughters Armana and Pia and son Ajit.

+In November 2018, Ali was diagnosed with stage 3 peritoneal and ovarian cancer.
+After a later recurrence, she was diagnosed with stage 4 cancer, entering her third remission by July 2026.

+Education

 Nafisa attended La Martiniere Calcutta, where she was a House Captain.
 She has also studied vedanta taught by Swami Chinmayananda, who started the Chinmaya Centre of World Understanding (Chinmaya Mission).